MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 The framework offers you flexibility in defining evaluation criteria:

-- Prebuilt criteria: Includes options for tasks like JSON validation, exact match, semantic similarity, and response quality check.
+- **Prebuilt criteria**: Includes options for tasks like JSON validation, exact match, semantic similarity, and response quality check.
-- Passing score: You can tailor the passing score to fit unique use case depending upon the threshold that you set when a test result should be considered as pass or fail.
+- **Passing score**: You can tailor the passing score to fit unique use case depending upon the threshold that you set when a test result should be considered as pass or fail.

-## Run History Insights
+## Run history insights

 Run history allows you to monitor and analyze test results over time, including: